LaMonte Wade Jr Player Props: Giants vs. Reds

 - Wade leads San Francisco with 73 hits and an OBP of .410 this season.

-- In 25.3% of his games this season, Wade has had at least one RBI.
-He's picked up more than one in 6.3% and driven in three or more of his team's runs in two contests.
+- Wade has had an RBI in 20 games this season (25.3%), including five multi-RBI outings (6.3%).
+He has also driven in three or more of his team's runs in two contests.

+- In 33 of 79 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.